Schedule for CSC 299:

 related to class material.

-Keep in mind that the focus should be on social implications of technology
+Keep in mind that the focus should be on social implications of computing

 more than on the technology itself.
 At the very least, your paper